Golf (1984 video game): Development and release

 In 1983, the Famicom had only three launch games, and its library would soon total seven, including Golf.
 Shigeru Miyamoto said he was "directly in charge of the character design and the game design", and Satoru Iwata said he was the only programmer.

 Golf has been re-released on many other consoles after its release.
 Hudson Soft released a conversion of the game for the Japan-only PC-88 and Sharp X1 in 1985.
-Golf was converted to the Japan-only Family Computer Disk System on February 21, 1986.
-It was re-released for the Nintendo e-Reader for the Game Boy Advance in 2002.
-Both the NES and Game Boy versions were released on the Virtual Console.
-It was re-released on the Nintendo Switch in the Nintendo eShop on October 25, 2019, by Hamster Corporation as part of its Arcade Archives series.
+Golf was released for the Japan-only Family Computer Disk System on February 21, 1986.
+It was re-released for the Nintendo e-Reader for the Game Boy Advance on April 21, 2003.
+Both the NES and Game Boy versions were released on the Virtual Console for Wii U and Nintendo 3DS.
+It was re-released on the Nintendo Switch via Nintendo eShop on October 25, 2019, by Hamster Corporation as part of its Arcade Archives series.

 Golf can be unlocked in the 2001 video games Dōbutsu no Mori for Nintendo 64 and Animal Crossing for GameCube.
 The latter supports Advance Play using a GameCube – Game Boy Advance link cable, allowing Golf to be played on a Game Boy Advance.

-The game is a hidden Easter egg in the pre-4.0 firmware of the Nintendo Switch, in tribute to Satoru Iwata.
-Iwata was the sole programmer of Golf (as one of his first projects for Nintendo) and later became Nintendo's CEO.
-It can be accessed on the Switch home menu if the system clock is set to the July 11 anniversary of Iwata's death, and then the user moves Joy-Con controllers to imitate the "Direct" action that Iwata popularized during his Nintendo Direct.
+The game is a hidden Easter egg in the pre-4.0 firmware of the Nintendo Switch, in tribute to Satoru Iwata, who was the sole programmer of Golf (as one of his first projects for Nintendo) and later became Nintendo's CEO.
+It can be accessed on the Switch home menu if the system clock is set to the July 11 memorial of Iwata's death, and then the user moves Joy-Con controllers to imitate the "Direct" hand gesture that Iwata popularized during his tenure as main host of Nintendo Direct presentations.
 This version exclusively has the option for motion controls.

 Reception

+Golf was successful during its initial release, with positive reviews from critics and was the tenth best-selling game released on the system.
+Sales were numbered at over 4 million copies in total, with the Famicom version alone yielding 2.46 million copies sold in Japan.

-AllGame rated the Game Boy version 4 out of 5 stars.
+Golf's 1989 port on the Game Boy received a positive review from AllGame, who rated the Game Boy version with 4 out of 5 stars.

-The Famicom version yielded 2.46 million copies sold in Japan.

 Legacy

 Golf is the first golf video game to feature a power and accuracy bar for swinging the club, which has been used in most golf games since.

 Three-dimensional versions of Golf's courses appear in the nine holes of Wii Sports, the "Classic" courses in Wii Sports Resort, and in Clubhouse Games: 51 Worldwide Classics.

-The player-controlled character Ossan appeared in the 2008 Wii game Captain Rainbow where he's portrayed as a smelly middle-aged man who's terrible at golf.
-Players must find his lost golf club as well as help him play good again.
+The player-controlled character Ossan appeared in the 2008 Wii game Captain Rainbow where he is portrayed as a smelly middle-aged man who is terrible at golf.
+Players must find his lost golf club as well as help him play well again.

+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch on October 25, 2019.